aman-jham/aman-jham/README.md

 <br>

-#### Talking about Personal Stuffs!
+#### About Me!

 <img align="right" alt="Coding" src="https://media.tenor.com/images/ccae3320ab522c1d09e041f1f7ffea74/tenor.gif">

-- 🔭 I’m currently working on a few android projects.
+- 🔭 I’m currently working on a few projects.
-- 🌱 Learning about Kotlin Multi Platform (KMM) and JetPack Compose.
+- 🌱 Learning about AI, Machine Learning.
 - 👯 Looking to collaborate with other Developers 🤘
 - 🤔 I’m looking for help with anything in which you have expertise.
 - 💬 Ask me about anything, but I may be slow to respond.